Emilia Pérez: Addressing the issue of drug trafficking

 Both critics and audiences resented the lack of "sensitivity and context" on the issue of drug trafficking, with some Mexican journalists and influencers calling it "narcomusical".
 The film was also criticised as an "insensitive caricature" that is an apologism to drug traffickers.

-After being questioned about the reception of the film in Mexico, which has not yet been officially released in this country at the time, Mexican actress Adriana Paz, part of the cast of Emilia Pérez, defended her work and recalled that the film is a work of fiction, arguing that "it is an operetta in which people sing and do things that we would not do in reality.
+After being questioned about the reception of the film in Mexico, which had not yet been officially released in the country at the time, Mexican actress Adriana Paz, part of the cast of Emilia Pérez, defended her work and recalled that the film is a work of fiction, arguing that "it is an operetta in which people sing and do things that we would not do in reality.
 All opinions are acceptable, what I find ugly is the violence with which they are expressed".

+Statements by Claudia Sheinbaum

+In January 2025, during her daily morning press conference, Las Mañaneras, the President of Mexico, Claudia Sheinbaum, defended freedom of expression and rejected censorship.
+She also emphasized the need for Mexico to be recognized for its history, culture, and traditions, not for negative stereotypes of drug trafficking that she believes the film could reinforce.
+She noted that tourism continues to grow in Mexico, indicating that the country's image is not damaged, and highlighted the pride of the Mexican people and the importance of promoting their cultural richness.
+She considered that the French film, by addressing the issues of drug trafficking and disappearances, could be validating prejudices and a distorted European view of Mexico, something that does not align with the country's reality.